BTSC ITI Instructor Syllabus 2026 – Complete Exam Pattern PDF Download

 Frequently Asked Questions (FAQs)

 Q5.
-How many questions are there in total?
+How many total questions are on the test?

 Gurtej Singh